wacncontent/CustomizeTool/removeCommentOutput/articles/batch/batch-hpc-solutions.md

 * [Virtual Network](/documentation/services/virtual-network) - Creates a logically isolated section in Azure to connect Azure resources to your on-premises data center or a single client machine using IPSec; allows Big Compute applications to access on-premises data, Active Directory services, and license servers

-* [ExpressRoute](/documentation/services/expressroute) - Creates a private connection between Microsoft data centers and infrastructure that’s on-premises or in a co-location environment, with higher security, more reliability, faster speeds, and lower latencies than typical connections over the Internet.
+* [ExpressRoute](/documentation/services/expressroute) - Creates a private connection between Microsoft data centers and infrastructure that's on-premises or in a co-location environment, with higher security, more reliability, faster speeds, and lower latencies than typical connections over the Internet.

 * [Service Bus](/documentation/services/service-bus) - Provides several mechanisms for applications to communicate or exchange data, whether they are located on Azure, on another cloud platform, or in a data center.